PimCoumans/DidUpdate/README.md

 class MyView: UIView {
     /// Conform your model classes to `ObservableState` class ViewModel: ObservableState {
-        /// Use `ObservedValue` for your model's properties
+        /// Use `ObservedValue` for your model’s properties
         @ObservedValue var count: Int = 0
     }